 Submissions to Limnology and Oceanography: Reviews should be clearly labeled as such.
 Originality of data is not required, but originality and generality of interpretations and ideas are of paramount importance.

 ASLO holds copyright of any material published in L&O or on its website.
-L&O submissions may not contain material published elsewhere (including online publication) or currently under consideration by another journal; see the L&O Editorial Comments web page for a discussion of what constitutes dual publication.
+L&O submissions may not contain material published elsewhere or currently under consideration by another journal.
+L&O will not accept for review any manuscript that was previously submitted to a journal that makes submissions available online in perpetuity even if manuscript is rejected after peer review (e.g., EGU Discussions journals).
+See the L&O Editorial Comments web page for a discussion of what constitutes dual publication.

 Submissions will not be considered unless results are amenable to independent verification.
 If a manuscript contains data from a biological strain isolated from nature, originating from the author's laboratory, and not available from a public collection, the author must honor in a reasonable time all bona fide requests for samples of the culture or deposit specimens in a public culture collection.
 Similar expectations apply to results obtained using new antibodies originating from the author's laboratory.
 Authors of submissions reporting research that includes new nucleotide or amino acid sequences must submit the sequence information to a publicly accessible archive (e.g., GenBank or EMBL) and provide the accession numbers in the part of the manuscript that describes the research methods.
 Manuscripts that use existing sequences from GenBank/EMBL must cite accession numbers and original literature references to them (if they exist).
 Publication of an article in L&O implicitly binds authors to these conditions.